DaintyJet/VChat_Heap_Defense/README.md

     00ED1CAD  add         esp,4
     ```

 We can see we start off by loading the argument *arg* onto the stack with a `mov eax,dword ptr [arg]` followed by a `push eax`, after this we calculate the offsets required to access the appropriate array of function pointers.
 Since the *v_allocs* array is also an array of pointer, and we are generating a 32-bit executable the pointer values are 4-bytes in size, and we first calculate the offset in *v_allocs* with `mov ecx,4` to load the size of the pointer and `imul edx,ecx,0` to calculate the offset (0).
 We do the same to calculate the offset within the array of function pointers, but instead of saving the result to `edx` as done previously we save it to `ecx`.
 Then we load the address of the function into `eax` to preform the function call, first we load the address of the array of function pointers into `edx` with the instruction `mov edx,dword ptr v_allocs[edx]` then we offset this with the offset we calculated earlier to determine the function in the array we are calling with the instruction `mov eax,dword ptr [edx+ecx]`.
 Finally we call the target function who's address is stored in `eax` with the instruction `call eax` and clean up the argument on the stack when it returns with `add esp,4`. **Notice** how at no point do we perform a call to a function that can validate the integrity of the heap!
 We preform a function call as we would for any other function pointer or external function, this is because the compiler does not track allocations that were preformed by `malloc(...)`, `HeapAlloc(...)` or an alternative function to preform memory allocations.
-This means the compiler also does not apply any special checks to call functions used to validate the integrity of a heap chunk before we use the information contained within. **Additionally** the current checks implemented to validate the integrity of the heap are preformed in the memory management functions provided by Windows, this probably for a number of reasons.
+This means the compiler also does not apply any special checks or call functions to validate the integrity of a heap chunk before we use the information contained within. **Additionally** the current checks implemented to validate the integrity of the heap are preformed in the memory management functions provided by Windows, this probably for a number of reasons.
 The first and most apparent is operations on heap objects are critical and require the heap data structures and metadata to be valid and not under the control of an attacker.
 The other reason is this approach only modifies the memory management functions, and as long as a program utilizes a *DLL` and is dynamically linked, then it will benefit from the additional validation checks when heap operations are performed regardless of when they were compiled.

 Finally, this is an idealized exploit...
 There are many heap exploits that have been defeated by the Validate Heap Integrity option and all of the additional mitigation Windows has implemented over the years.
 From attacks like exploiting a [Vectored Exception Handler](https://learn.microsoft.com/en-us/windows/win32/debug/vectored-exception-handling) stored on the heap, modifying heap chunk's metadata while it is on the free list to gain control over the flow of execution, double free attacks and many others!